wakabayashiryo/NetworkPlayer/README.md

 1. download image file of leatest volumio
 2. format SD card using SD CardFormatter
 3. write image file to SD card using Win32DiskImager
-4. connect raspberry pi to power and ethernet and insert SD card
+4. Awhile, connect access point using PC or Smart phone (SSID:Volumio password:volumio2)
-5. awhile, access http://volumio.local [in local net]
+5. access http://volumio.local [in local net]
 6. using browser set configration of volumio
 [setting guide for using hardware](http://www.raspberrypiwiki.com/index.php/File:RPI-HIFI-DAC-manual-en.pdf)
+7. reboot
-7. go to setting selector server
+8. go to setting selector server
 **If you can not access the volumio,using application to serach IP address**

 ## STEP2: installation selectorserver [on Linux]
 1. access to http://volumio.local/dev and enable SSH.
 1. connect terminal using ssh ,can do by teraterm or linux terminal
+2. update and upgrade in the volumio
+> sudo apt-get update
+> sudo apt-get dist-upgrade
+3. install python3 on volumio
+> sudo apt-get install python3
 2. clone this repository
 > git clone https://github.com/wakabayashiryo/selectorServer.git
 3. install necessary packages for this program on python3
-> sudo apt-get -y install python3-rpi.gpio
-> sudo apt-get -y install python3-flask
+> sudo apt-get -y install python3-rpi.gpio python3-flask
 4. add service for automatically run program
 5. copy service files to system folder
 > sudo cp selectorServer/selector.service /etc/systemd/system